KeorapetseCode/Matcha/README.md

 # matcha_v1
-Tinder Dating web application (search, match and chat) <br />
+Tinder dating web application (search, match and chat) <br />
 First group project in the Web1 module <br />
 # Objective
-Students are required to use any program language of their chioce.
+Students are allowed to use any programming language of chioce.
 Implement industry level web techniques. <br />
 The application should have clearly the front-end, back-end and database<br />
 Implement the required search algorithm as the question paper prompts.
 The search algorithm tests students on SQL querrying techniques<br />
 The application should be ran with already at least 20 random users in the database.<br />